pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

 .. note::

-    While the RFC specifies keying, personalization, and salting features, these are not supported at this time due to limitations in OpenSSL 1.1.0.
+    While the RFC specifies keying, personalization, and salting features, these are not supported at this time due to limitations in OpenSSL.

 .. class:: BLAKE2b(digest_size)